xofvr/ASP-worksheet/worksheet2/README.md

     return nullptr; // Not enough memory
 }
 ```
-Calculates teh size and if there's not enough memory left, returns a `nullptr` if/ allocation would exceed its capacity.
+Calculates the size and if there's not enough memory left, returns a `nullptr` if/ allocation would exceed its capacity.

 3. Memory Alloc